 This course is designed for participants with mining industry exposure who want to gain an appreciation of the fundamental mine planning process and the key levers that drive value within mining operations.
 It is also recommended for mine planning professionals who want to refresh their mine planning knowledge.

-This webcast will cater towards the Asia–Pacific regions, as well as North and South America.
-It is scheduled to be held from 4:00pm to 7:00pm PST/Vancouver, Canada time.
+This webcast will be held from 2:00pm to 5:00pm PST/Vancouver, Canada time.

 Check the exact time and date in your city.